 Jordan Harbinger: [00:34:15] They just don't.

 General Martin Dempsey: [00:34:15] Well, so let me separate giving advice in a crisis or giving advice as part of the routine process of government.
 And let me start with the routine process of government.
-So if we thought as a military group that we needed -- I'm making these numbers up -- but if we thought we needed 5,000 more troops in Afghanistan and went to the president, said, "Mr. President, we need 5,000 more troops in Afghanistan."
-And he said and he wouldn't be sure what he was doing, said, "Well, why is 5,000 the right number?
-You know, why isn't it 4,500 or why is it 5,500?"
+So if we thought as a military group that we needed -- I'm making these numbers up -- but if we thought we needed 5,000 more troops in Afghanistan and went to the president, said, "Mr. President, we need 5,000 more troops in Afghanistan," and he said -- and this is what he would do -- said, "Well, why is 5,000 the right number?
+You know, why isn't it 4,500 or why isn’t it 5,500?"
 That's why you need the time to provide the assessment and to do the analysis.
-I can only speak for President Obama, but as long as you went to President Obama with an argument that he could embrace with analysis and assessment.
-My experience was more often than not, he would either meet your request or he would explain to you why he wasn't meeting it, and then give you an opportunity to mitigate the risk.
+I can only speak for President Obama, but as long as you went to President Obama with an argument that he could embrace with analysis and assessment, my experience was, more often than not, he would either meet your request or he would explain to you why he wasn't meeting it, and then give you an opportunity to mitigate the risk.

 [00:35:57] I'll give you an example.
 In 2014, you may or may not recall, but ISIS made a run from Mosul in Northwest Iraq toward Erbil in North Central Iraq, and we had a consulate in Erbil.
 And ISIS was moving fast.
 You know, the Iraqi Army had crumbled.
-The Kurds were putting up a bit of a fight, but the Kurds had arrayed themselves along the Zab River, and it was the last geographic feature that would slow the ISIS down.
-If they got through the Zab river, they'd be in Erbil in a matter of a couple of hours.
+The Kurds were putting up a bit of a fight, but the Kurds had arrayed themselves along the Zab River, and it was the last geographic feature that would slow ISIS down.
+If they got through the Zab River, they'd be in Erbil in a matter of a couple of hours.
 And so the choice I had to bring to the president was, there were just two choices, really.
-One, we use our air power to support the Kurds.
-And in so doing blunt the ISIS movement or will send cargo planes into Erbil and pull our personnel out.
+One, we use our air power to support the Kurds, and in so doing blunt the ISIS movement, or we’ll send cargo planes into Erbil and pull our personnel out.
 And I said to him, "Mr. President, you know, there are no other options to be assessed here because time has now become the principal factor that we have to deal with."

 [00:38:42] General Martin Dempsey: [00:38:42] I couldn't agree more.
-I mean, President Obama used to tell us collectively or collaboratively, the National Security Council.
-The first thing was just that he said, "You can count on me to have read all the briefing material to try to bring myself up to speed before I walk into this meeting.
+I mean, President Obama used to tell us collectively or collaboratively, the National Security Council, the first thing was just that.
+He said, "You can count on me to have read all the briefing material to try to bring myself up to speed before I walk into this meeting.
 So in the meeting, what I need from you all is two things.
 First of all, you have to be here.
 Don't be distracted.
 This is the meeting.
-Don't think you'll just keep your cards close to your vest.
-And then the next meeting, what you can show them.
+Don't think you'll just keep your cards close to your vest and then the next meeting, you can show them.
 This is the meeting.
 Secondly, I need recommendations with the risks associated with them.
-And then the third thing is --" and this one I thought was really clever -- "I want somebody in this meeting to surprise me.
+And then the third thing is -- " and this one I thought was really clever -- "I want somebody in this meeting to surprise me.
 Help me think about this problem in a way that I may not have thought about it before."
-And you see oftentimes it'll come from somebody whose expertise doesn't necessarily reside right in the topic we're discussing.
+And he said, “Oftentimes it'll come from somebody whose expertise doesn't necessarily reside right in the topic we're discussing.”

 Jordan Harbinger: [00:40:23] I can't imagine getting busted daydreaming in a meeting with the President of the United States.